gpfunk/redux-timeout/README.md

 ```
 reduxTimeout([threshold], [ACTION_TO_WATCH], [ACTION_TO_DISPATCH])
 ```
-threshold: time in ms.  If the duration since the last ACTION_TO_WATCH dispatch (or initialization of it being watched) is > then this threshold, then ACTION_TO_DISPATCH will be dispatched
+**threshold**: time in ms.  If the duration since the last ACTION_TO_WATCH dispatch (or initialization of it being watched) is > then this threshold, then ACTION_TO_DISPATCH will be dispatched

-ACTION_TO_WATCH: String -- action to watch for.
+**ACTION_TO_WATCH**: String -- action to watch for.

-ACTION_TO_DISPATCH: Object / Function -- action to dispatch if threshold is passed.
+**ACTION_TO_DISPATCH**: Object / Function -- action to dispatch if threshold is passed.
 Can use with any redux side effects middleware, eg. redux-thunk, redux-promise etc.